ARM-software/astc-encoder/Docs/Encoding.md

 This section outlines some of the other things to consider when encoding textures using ASTC.

-## Encoding non-correlated channels
+## Encoding non-correlated components

-Most other texture compression formats have a static channel assignment in terms of the expected data correlation.
+Most other texture compression formats have a static component assignment in terms of the expected data correlation.
 For example, ETC2+EAC assumes that RGB are always correlated and that alpha is non-correlated.
-ASTC can automatically encode data as either fully correlated across all 4 channels, or with any one channel assigned to a separate non-correlated partition to the other three.
+ASTC can automatically encode data as either fully correlated across all 4 components, or with any one component assigned to a separate non-correlated partition to the other three.

-The non-correlated channel can be changed on a block-by-block basis, so the compressor can dynamically adjust the coding based on the data present in the image.
-This means that there is no need for non-correlated data to be stored in a specific channel in the input image.
+The non-correlated component can be changed on a block-by-block basis, so the compressor can dynamically adjust the coding based on the data present in the image.
+This means that there is no need for non-correlated data to be stored in a specific component in the input image.

-It is however worth noting that the alpha channel is treated differently to the RGB color channels in some circumstances:
+It is however worth noting that the alpha component is treated differently to the RGB color components in some circumstances:

-* When coding for sRGB the alpha channel will always be stored in linear space.
+* When coding for sRGB the alpha component will always be stored in linear space.
-* When coding for HDR the alpha channel can optionally be kept as LDR data.
+* When coding for HDR the alpha component can optionally be kept as LDR data.

 ## Encoding normal maps